Last Updated: April 1st, 2021

 Walk-in tubs, hospital beds and wheelchair ramps are among the many home modifications and devices keeping seniors safe.
+Although there were some changes to Medicare for 2021, the improvements listed below were not impacted.
 They don’t come cheap, but government programs such as Medicare and Medicaid can defray the cost.

 Medicare is extremely strict about what it covers, but seniors who show medical necessity qualify for up to 80% coverage.
 Seniors using their hospice care benefit don’t have to pay anything for covered equipment.
 Meanwhile, a few Medicare Advantage plans offer limited support for home modifications.
 The support truly is limited, but the future could bring expanded coverage.